 - Social Media

-Sensorium Works is a creative studio that operates at the intersection of art, new media, and technology.
-When not producing photographic, cinematic, and virtual reality content for a wide range of clients and exhibitions, we focus on independent documentary projects in cooperation with the MIT Center for Advanced Urbanism, Cyborg Foundation, and Pulitzer Center for Crisis Reporting.
+Sensorium is an experiential studio that operates at the intersection of art, new media, and technology.
+When not producing virtual reality, augmented reality, and other transmedia projects for a wide range of clients and exhibitions, we focus on independent documentary projects in cooperation with the MIT Center for Advanced Urbanism, Cyborg Foundation, and Pulitzer Center for Crisis Reporting.

 Otherwise we focus on a number of other projects:

 Cyborg Futures, an interactive performance and exhibition platform produced in collaboration with the Cyborg Foundation, introduces audiences to the potential of expanded perceptual realms through the art of Neil Harbisson, Moon Ribas, and other cyborg practitioners who are reimagining the creative applications of cybernetics.
 Understanding the inner workings of the mind and how to interface them with computers is quickly becoming a reality.
 Such use of cybernetics and sensory augmentation is opening a massive spectrum of new possibilities for artistic practices that confound both a sense of self and the outside world.
 These technologies will continue to deliver increasingly immersive multimedia experiences and advanced brain computer interfaces.
 Cyborg Futures introduces the possibilities of expanded bodily and mental dispositions that allow for new forms of communication, exploration, and expression.